EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.cosmo.md

 ### astro.cosmo.crit_surface_density

-The critical surface density for gravitational lensing Package: astro.cosmo Description: Calculates the critical surface density for gravitational lensing, given the cosmology and redshifts of the lens
+The critical surface density for gravitational lensing Package: astro.cosmo Description: Calculates the critical surface density for gravitational lensing, given the cosmology and redshifts of the lens and source.